-The recipients of the offer within the 2021 programme were six key employees throughout the Group, for a total of 561,204 options.
-For the 2022 programme there were fifteen recipients for a total of 1,080,000 options.
+The recipients of the offer within the 2022 programme there were fifteen recipients for a total of 1,080,000 options.
 For the 2023 programme seven recipients were allotted the total of the 1,085,000 options.
-Following the employment termination of four of the recipients during the year, 210,573 (56,667) share options were forfeited.
+For the 2024 programme fifteen recipients were allotted the total of the 1,095,000 options.
+Following the employment termination of five of the recipients during the year, 917,486 (210,573) share options were forfeited.
 The social security contributions payable in connection with the grant of the share options is considered an integral part of the grant itself, and the charge will be treated as a cash-settled transaction.